 Why should I submit to Mirror Mountain?

-2. It’s free to submit for local filmmakers
+2. Free to submit for local filmmakers

-Films of any length and genre can be submitted for free if they were shot and/or edited within a 125 km radius of Ottawa.
+Films of any length can be submitted for free if they were shot and/or edited within a 125 km radius of Ottawa.
 This area includes Gatineau, Maniwaki, Mont Tremblant, Montebello, Hawkesbury, Cornwall, Potsdam, Brockville, Smiths Falls, Perth, Renfrew, Arnprior and more.